Regular Pittsburgh singings

 Perhaps the best place to start looking is the Sacred Harp Musical Heritage Association web page.

-A short report on our outreach of November 4th in The Kitanning Paper.
+A short report on our outreach of November 4th 2018 in The Kittanning Paper.

 Singing in the Evangelical Lutheran Church in Worthington PA:

 After singing in the tent in Schenley Plaza (thanks to Donna Isaac of Calliope for organizing!).
 Thanks to Jo Schlesinger for the photo!
 See here for more pictures.